-Another important thing to know about messages in a channel is that replies to a channel message stay attached to the original message.
+Another important thing to know is that replies to a channel message stay attached to the original message.
 This way, the whole thread of the conversation can be easily followed by anyone reading it.
 This is what's great about threaded conversations.

-To reply to a channel message, be sure to use the little Reply link underneath the message.
+To reply to a channel message, be sure to use the Reply link underneath the message.